mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 The incision near your collarbone will be stitched closed.
 The stitches will be absorbed and will not need to be removed.
 The outside of your incision will be covered with strips of adhesive tape.
 Your catheter will be stitched to your skin at the point where it exits your body so that it will stay in position.
 You will be able to see this thread around your catheter.

-<p class="question invisible">How long does the procedure take, does the patient need to recuperate at the SDH afterwards or do they go straight home?
-Useful to put a sense of time around the procedure.</p>

 <div class="image-placeholder"><p>Image Placeholder: A diagram or photograph of the catheter in place. </p></div>

-<p class="question hidden">Is the person given supplies to take care of their catheter?</p>

 ### After Your Catheter Has Been Inserted
 After your catheter has been inserted you will be monitored in the Surgical Day Hospital for 2-3 hours before being allowed to return to your hotel or apartment.

-<p class="question hidden">I assume that once the catheter has finished the person goes back to their apartment/hotel?
-Our story needs to travel home with them.</p>

-**Check: You will need to leave the dressings covering the incision near your collarbone in place and dry for 48 hours.
+<p class="outstanding">Check: You will need to leave the dressings covering the incision near your collarbone in place and dry for 48 hours.
 You can remove these dressings after two days and can leave the site of the incision open to the air.
 The strips of adhesive tape that cover the incision should be left in place until they start to peel off.
-This should happen about 3 to 5 days after your catheter is inserted.**
+This should happen about 3 to 5 days after your catheter is inserted.</p>

-<p class="question invisible">If the patient gets their catheter on Day-4 and it takes 3-5 days to heal, and weeks to completely anchor in place, doesn't this run into their chemotherapy and transplant (and beyond)?
-The text in the CVC guide doesn't address this (obviously, as it's a generic guide).
-Thoughts?</p>

 The point where the catheter exits your skin will still need to be covered with a dressing.
 The stitch at this site keeps your catheter in place until the cuff becomes fully anchored.